rcodin/polymage/sandbox/apps/python/multigrid/README.md

 The Polymage DSL code is written in the file named polymage\_\*.py

-To get results for polymg-dtile-opt+:
+To get results for polymg-dtile-opt+ (Multigrid smoothing optimized with diamond tiling), libpluto (included as a submodule) is needed.

 - change the branch to Tstencil.